Paninternational Flight 112: Cause of the crash

-Subsequent investigation showed that the tank for the water-injection engine thrust-augmentation system (used during take-off) had inadvertently been filled with a mix of water and kerosene instead of with demineralised water.
-Spraying this additional jet fuel into the engines caused them both to overheat and fail shortly after take-off.
+Subsequent investigation showed that one or two of the five tanks for the water-injection engine thrust-augmentation system (used during take-off) had inadvertently been filled with kerosene instead of with demineralised water.
+Spraying this additional jet fuel into the engines caused them to overheat and fail shortly after take-off.
 Two maintenance workers for Paninternational were sentenced to prison terms in 1974.